imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="invitesubaccount"></a>
 # **InviteSubaccount**
-> void InviteSubaccount (InviteSubaccountInputObject inviteSubaccountInputObject, bool? xIgnoreNullValues = null)
+> void InviteSubaccount (InviteSubaccountInputObject inviteSubaccountInputObject)

 Invite new subaccount.